Frequently Asked Questions

 How does reconciliation work with shared meals?

-Week 1-2 (Calibration): Each person weighs their own portion 3 times to learn their individual Gaussian portion sizes.
+Week 1-2 (Calibration): Each person weighs their own portion 3 times so the system learns their individual portion sizes.
 Week 3+: Each person single-taps their meal—the system auto-applies their calibrated portion (e.g., Dad: 350g curry, Mom: 250g curry, Kid: 150g curry).
 Reconciliation ensures all portions sum to the actual total consumed through pantry depletion tracking.

 What does "Improve accuracy" mean in my pantry?

-Staples (rice, dal, flour, pasta, etc.) don't expire quickly, so they need periodic rescanning to maintain accuracy.
-The system prompts you to rescan staples after 7+ days if they've been consumed by >20% and have >30 days until expiry.
+Staples (rice, dal, flour, pasta, oils, eggs, canned goods, etc.) don't expire quickly, so they need periodic rescanning to maintain accuracy.
+The system prompts you to rescan staples after 7+ days if they've been consumed by >20% and have >7 days until expiry.
 This quick rescan updates the remaining quantity and improves accuracy for meal predictions.
 You'll see an unobtrusive "Improve accuracy" banner showing how many staples are ready to rescan—tap it to weigh them again.
 This takes seconds and unlocks easy accuracy wins without the hassle of tracking every meal ingredient.

 Do I have to weigh every meal forever?